-LIS 650 Management of Libraries and Information Centers (3) Basic theories and principles of administration for effective management of public, academic, and special libraries and information centers, with emphasis on planning, organizing, staffing, directing, and control.
-MLISc degree required course (except school track).
+LIS 650 Management of Libraries and Information Centers (3) Theories and principles of administration for effective management of libraries and information centers, with emphasis on planning, resource allocation, team skills, project management, assessment, leadership, outreach, and advocacy.
+MLISc degree required course.

 LIS 652 Introduction to Archives Management (3) Study of archival principles and management theories applicable to all types of archives.
 Includes policy, appraisal, computer, and micrographic applications, ethical and legal issues.

 LIS 653 Seminar in Archival Studies (3) Theory of archival studies from historical and contemporary perspectives.
 Includes public administration, legislation, and relationship to other repositories.
 Pre: 652 or consent.

 LIS 660 Information Sources and Systems in Science (3) Bibliographical structure and sources in the basic and applied sciences, including physics, chemistry, biology, medicine, agriculture, engineering.
 Field component.
 Pre: 601 or consent.